emard/wifi_jtag/README.md

 If ESP8266 doesn't boot at power up, you mignt try the other pin or disconnect both GPIO2 and GPIO15.

-Warning2: Older ESP-12 modules have GPIO4 and GPIO5 swapped.
+Warning2: Some ESP-12 modules and breakout boards have GPIO4 and GPIO5 swapped
-There are some ESP-12E modules and breakout boards with old labeling for ESP-12.
+and wrong labeling for them.
 If it doesn't work, try swapping GPIO4 and GPIO5.
 See ESP8266 family pinouts:
 http://www.esp8266.com/wiki/doku.php?id=esp8266-module-family